Updated: Nov. 20, 2018

-In 2017 the State Bar of California is undertaking four studies to evaluate the California Bar Exam.
+In 2017 the State Bar decided to undertake four studies to evaluate the California Bar Exam.
 The first study, an analysis of the historical trend of bar exam passage rates based on existing data, was completed in March.
 The other three studies, in various stages of planning, include:

 Combined, the four studies will assist the State Bar in developing recommendations on the bar exam for the California Supreme Court to consider.